 Probation Requirements

 You must follow all probation requirements after an arrest.
 You may need to provide proof of financial responsibility, attend an alcohol program, or perform community service.
+The court would prefer that you did these tasks while in the state.

 - You may be able to get permission to take a similar, equivalent class offered in your new state or